bullbulk/fastapi-template/README.md

 PostgreSQL external connect: http://localhost:5432

-PGAdmin, PostgreSQL web administration: http://localhost:5050 (not working for now)
+PGAdmin, PostgreSQL web administration: http://localhost:5050

 **Note**: The first time you start your stack, it might take a minute for it to be ready.
 While the backend waits for the database to be ready and configures everything.
 You can check the logs to monitor it.